camel-dev/project/README.md

 * Eclipse IDE version 2019-12(4.14.0)

 ### How to perform
-* Before starting development, I changed the version of Spring, JDK, Maven-compiler at the **[pom.xml]** file.
-And I also changed the source and target about Maven-complier.
+* Before starting development, change the version of Spring, JDK, Maven-compiler at the **[pom.xml]** file.
+And, change the source and target about Maven-complier.
 ```xml
 <properties>
 		<java-version>1.8</java-version>